trkodlama/makaleler/_posts/2017-07-17-simplexml_import_dom-must-be-available-hatasi-cozumu.md

 your Symfony application:

 * simplexml_import_dom() must be available
-&gt; Install and enable the SimpleXML extension.
+> Install and enable the SimpleXML extension.

 After fixing these issues, re-check Symfony requirements executing this command: